titipata/titipata.github.io/_posts/2018-06-08-titipat-defense.md

 I would like to invite you to my doctoral defense on June 8, 2021 10.30 - 11.30 AM (EST).
 The meeting will be on Zoom.
 You can see the Zoom link and the passcode below.
-I put the password in text just in case of Zoom bombing, just put a sequence of number for access of ask me directly.
+I put the password in text just in case of Zoom bombing, just put a sequence of number for access.
-I also put a link where you can add an event directly to your Google Calendar.
+I also put a link where you can add the event directly to Google Calendar.

 Really looking forward to see you all!